laksgreen/turicreate/README.md

 Build your turicreate with tag,

-$ docker build -t turicreate:tag.
+$ docker build -t turicreate:tag Dockerfile

 Run the docker container from the builded image